-Ballet Chelsea is committed to excellence, and so is every individual who becomes part of our training curriculum.
+Ballet Chelsea is committed to excellence, and so is every individual who is a part of our training curriculum.

 Nancy Giles Watkins, FCCA